oat-sa/taohub-articles/changelogs/frontendchanges.md

 <!--
+channel: frontendchanges
+release: 'Sprint 41'
 contributors:
-    - 'Dieter Raber'
-    - 'Jean-Sébastien Conan'
-    - 'Sam Sipasseuth'
+    - 'Aleh Hutnikau'
     - 'Alexander Zagovorichev'
     - 'Bertrand Chevrier'
+    - 'Bertrand Chevrier'
     - 'Christophe Noël'
+    - 'Dieter Raber'
     - 'Ivan Klimchuk'
+    - 'Jean-Sébastien Conan'
-    - 'Aleh Hutnikau'
+    - 'Sam Sipasseuth'
-tags: ['Changelog', 'Front-End']
+tags:
+    - Changelog
+    - 'Front End'
 -->

 # Changelog Front-end

+## Sprint 41

+`ui/feedback` is now a proper component.
+This means you can override the default config and use the component lifecycle (init/render/destroy).
+This is a first step in the ability to stack the feedbacks and even to keep errors in a notification area, etc.

+---

 ## Sprint 40

 >